3 Month Baby Development

 At three months old, your baby’s senses have developed more, and they can better recognize familiar faces and voices.
 They will start to smile and coo in response to your voice and touch.
 They will also enjoy looking at bright colors and patterns, and you can engage them with toys that make noise or have different textures.

-Read Also The Impact of Nutrition on Baby's Physical and Cognitive Development
+Read Also The Power of Music in Your Baby's Brain Development

 Sleep and Feeding